geekypedia/Rester/README.md

 How do I generate token after enabling authentication?
 -----
+#### FROM UI
+1. Open the launch dahboard.
+2. Go to API Configuration
+3. Provide the credentials (Default - admin/admin unless you have changed it from the Codiad editor)
+4. You will find a button to generate token on the page.

+#### FROM CODE
 1. You need to have a username/email and password that matches a record in 'users' table in the database.
 2. Open web based API Testing Tool: <a href="http://localhost:8080/api/test" target="_blank">http://localhost:8080/api/test</a>
 3. Make a POST request to 'http://localhost:8080/api/users/login'.
 Provide either username or email as parameter.
 Provide password as parameter.
 4. On successful request, you will get a users object.
 The object should have a token.
 The token expires every 24 hour.
 Everyday at 00:00 hour, the old token will not work and you will need to call this API again to generate a new token.

 What other users API are available after enabling authentication?
 -----